 Although current AI research is very impressive, especially the work surrounding Generative Adversarial Networks (GAN’s) for Computer Vision (see image below), there is some way to go until we bear the fruits across the real world and business.

 At the moment, most AI and ML projects fail to deliver, and there were many reasons discussed at the conference for why this is the case.
 In summary, the field is still in its infancy and is still dominated by academic thinking.

 On the one side you have technical limitations, such as a lack of access to large volumes of high quality data; lack of standardised processes in development; lack of scalable solutions across organisations; lack of productionisation of models; and expensive computational costs.

 On the other, you have non-technical reasons, including typical organisational challenges of politics, hierarchy and collaboration.
-Furthermore, because data science projects are inherently experimental, they are risky in nature and there is no guarantee of success.
+Furthermore, because data science and AI projects are inherently experimental, they are risky in nature and there is no guarantee of success.

 To combat this, there is a large desire to make AI more operational.
 This means incorporating best practices from software engineering like Agile development, DevOps, CI/CD and version control, while recognising there is a difference between the two cultures.
 It includes democratising AI and improving user experience to make it more accessible to less technical users.
 Furthermore, it involves productionising models, developing frameworks and ensuring ongoing model management.

 Decision Intelligence was the term used by keynote speaker Dr. Lorien Pratt to explain how AI needs to augmented with management science, neuroscience and social sciences, such as psychology and economics, in order to be truly operational and revolutionary.
 This means thinking about decision-making, actions and outcomes early on.
 The term ‘Decision Intelligence’ is making some headway and was recently added to the Gartner hype cycle for 2019.